brnor/dipl/README.md

 Note: the PuyoPuyo environment posted here is slightly edited for one specific example.
 All credit goes to user [frostburn](https://github.com/frostburn)

+The `visualize.py` file is taken from NEAT-Python examples.

 Requires:
 `pip3 install neat-python graphviz matplotlib numpy`